 So what do scientists do with all this downtime?

 The same as everyone else — surf social media.
 Don’t make the mistake of presuming that a Microbiologist — let’s call him Louis — doesn’t listen to Pandora, check out the latest Reddit videos, or scroll through Pinterest for inspiration on how to revamp an old piece of patio furniture.
 Of course, Louis does.
-He even checked out the most recent tweet from Mark Hamill before clicking on a bicycle-gear ad and buying a new cycling kit — and all while waiting for that batch of E. coli to incubate.
+He even checked out the most recent tweet from Mark Hamill before clicking on a bicycle-gear ad and buying a new cycling kit.
+And he did all this while waiting for that batch of E. coli to incubate.
 Well done, Louis.
 Now if he can just tackle that Iron Man race he’s prepping for…

 Going Places In Marketing Via The Social Media Road

 When marketing to scientists it’s essential to remember that they are at the forefront of discovery and innovation, which means ideally they are always learning something new and applying new methods.
 The fact that scientists work in a field that requires a certain acceptance of change and interest in progress provides the upper hand to innovative marketers.
 Innovation is at the core of science, and what better way to appeal to scientists than offering solutions in modern, up-to-date ways, such as via social media?